- You must arrive in Australia on the arrival date indicated on the Key Dates page.

 All program participants will be provided with 19 meals per week.
 Vegetarian and other special dietary needs can be accommodated.

-Since this program is organized in collaboration with The University of Queensland, Stanford students will have ample opportunity to participate in the student life and culture of the St. Lucia-Brisbane campus.
+The mobile nature of this research intensive program fosters a close bond amoung the community within the cohort and participants will be able to interact with several post-graduate students and professors from The University of Queensland.
 The University of Queensland (est. 1909) is the largest and oldest university in Queensland with a student population of about 38,000; this contributes to the city’s rich resources, progressive style and youthful personality.
-Students will also meet University of Queensland post-graduate students and faculty through their Targeted Research Projects.
+Students will also meet University of Queensland post-graduate students and faculty through their Individual Research Projects.

 PLACES YOU’LL EXPORE